-The rise of online social networking is a major complement to the science of online job hunting.
-There is a clear benefit to having your professional profile already accessible on social networking sites at the exact time you are posting your resume and other information on traditional job search sites such as Monster and WorkInTexas.com.
+The rise of online social networking is becoming a major complement to the science of online job hunting.
+There is a clear benefit to having your professional profile already accessible on social networking sites at the exact time you are posting your resume and other information on traditional job search sites like Monster.com and WorkinTexas.com.

 Try to keep employers' perspectives in mind.
 What are they doing to find the right employees?
-What tools, resources, shortcuts and tricks-of-the-trade are they using to fill essential job openings as quickly as possible?
+What tools, resources, shortcuts, and tricks-of-the-trade are they using to fill costly job openings as quickly as possible?